Changissnz/goals/README.md

 # Stoop Down

 Equity policy time!
 Every person that
-is not of royalty, or does not have
+is not of royalty and does not have
 proof that they are descended from
-royalty, or is an indisputable
+royalty and is not an indisputable
-conqueror, needs to give up their
+conqueror needs to give up their
 ambition, at least half of their
 personal belongings, do not act so
 smart, and know their place!
 Or else